Key Box Program

 Ordering a Key Box

 Effective November 1, 2014, the Fire Department is using the Knox Company for all new key boxes.
-Order forms can be picked up at the Fire and Building Safety Division (13065 Orono Pkwy) or online.
+Order forms can be picked up at the Building Safety Division (13065 Orono Pkwy) or online.
 The most popular commercial box is the "3200" series box and it is available in a number of installation configurations.

 All orders must be approved by the fire department to ensure that we have a current listing of all locations that currently have a key box installed.
-The Fire and Building Safety Division will conduct a site inspection to ensure the location of the key box is suitable.
+The Building Safety Division will conduct a site inspection to ensure the location of the key box is suitable.

 About the Knox System